BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Survey Funding

-As described in Attachment B, Appendix B-5 of Resolution 3866 related to transit coordination, available [here](https://mtcdrive.box.com/Resolution-3866-Amendment), both MTC and the operators have respective funding responsbilities.
+As described in Attachment B, Appendix B-5 of Resolution 3866 related to transit coordination, available [here](https://mtcdrive.box.com/Resolution-3866-Amendment), both MTC and the operators have respective funding responsibilities.
 As per the Resolution 3866 amendment, MTC will pay 80 percent of the cost to survey service of the top seven operators by ridership, and these operators will pay a 20-percent share.
 These larger operators are listed as follows:

 1. Alameda-Contra Costa Transit District (AC Transit)
 2. Bay Area Rapid Transit District (BART)